iewaij/data-analytics-bank-marketing/docs/content/05_evaluation.md

 F_1 = 2 \cdot \frac{PRE \times REC}{PRE + REC}
 $$

 The trade-off logic also applies to the true negative rate (TNR) and the true positive rate (TPR).
-The true negative rate measures the accuracy for the negative samples and the true positive rate measures the accuracy for the negative samples.
+The true negative rate measures the accuracy of the negative samples and the true positive rate measures the accuracy of the negative samples.
 The false positive rate is simply one minus the true positive rate.

 $$
 \begin{aligned}